Cranberry Lemon Curd

 - Slowly add eggs one at a time at medium speed; beat for 1 minute.

-- Mix in lemon juice and cranberry juice.
+- Mix in lemon juice and cranberry puree.
 (Mixture will look curdled)

 - Transfer mixture to saucepan and cook over low heat until smooth and curdled appearance disappears.